rebkwok/django-notices/README.md

 ### via models and django admin
 Add a `Notice` instance in the django admin.

-Notices have `title`, `content`, `version` and optional `timeout_seconds` and `expires_at` fields.
+Notices have `title`, `content`, `version` and optional `timeout_seconds`, `starts_at` and `expires_at` fields.

 Version can be any positive number; it defaults to incrementing the last version number.
 Set the `expires_at` datetime to avoid showing this notice after the specified date, even if the user has never seen/dismissed it.
+Set the `starts_at` datetime to avoid showing the notice until a particular date/time.

+Note that only the notice with the latest version will be shown.
+If the latest version has not started yet, a previous version will not be shown, even if it hasn't expired.

 Set the `timeout_seconds` to set a cookie timeout; this means the notice will be reshown.